masafumiendo/RobotSystems/README.md

 The method named **interface2drive** implements simple user-interface.

 ### picarx_organized.py
 The class version of picarx_improved.py.
-I actually did not check whether it works correctly.

 ### main
 The folder named **main** contains all the necessary files to drive the car.
 I basically run the code inside this folder.